opentensor/developer-docs/docs/index.md

 import { VscFileMedia } from "react-icons/vsc";

-# Bittensor Developer Documentation
+# Bittensor Documentation

-Welcome!
 Bittensor is an open source platform where participants harvest TAO for producting best-in-class digital commodities, including compute power, storage space, artificial intelligence (AI) inference and training, protein folding, financial markets prediction, and many more.

 Digital commodities are produced in many distinct **subnets**.
 Each subnet is an independent community of miners (who produce the commodity), and validators (who evaluate the miners' work).